 For individuals to fulfill their full potential, essential needs have to be met.
 By building momentum, and with the political will, we can end extreme poverty, lift up those near it, and end homelessness in Oregon.
 We have to take seriously questions of economic access, basic needs, and the consequent social, interpersonal, and political effects, as well as their disproportionate on effects on historically underrepresented groups.
 It should be a norm in our state, our country, to have basic needs met, to live without having to choose between dinner or medical bills, or between one’s dental visit and sending your child to summer camp.

 - End to homelessness in Oregon.

-- Acknowledge the compounding effects of economic insecurity, poverty and homelessness that perpetuate cycles of disadvantage, be that on our students, struggling families, LGBT youth, BIPOC communities, and those experiencing generational white poverty.
+- Acknowledge the compounding effects of economic insecurity, poverty and homelessness that perpetuate cycles of disadvantage, be that on our students, struggling families, foster youth, LGBT youth, BIPOC communities, and those experiencing generational white poverty.
 Individuals cannot be at their best without their basic needs being met first.

 - Focus on long-term, sustainable, affordable housing.

 - Wages with dignity – having a job does not always guarantee one is ‘out’ of poverty.
 We advocate for a $17 minimum wage for all Oregonians.